 CMHAFF focuses specifically on consumer mobile apps than run on devices such as smartphones, tablets, and wearables.
 It is focused on the general capabilities, that can be thought of as “horizontal” features that are applicable to most or all apps, rather than to the specific health, clinical, or medical functionality of an app.

-There is a broad range of apps that cMHAFF intends to cover, from simple self-contained standalone apps that a consumer can use for personal benefit, which do not exchange or store data outside the mobile device; to apps that share or store data externally (e.g., in the app provider’s cloud) but do not interact directly with provider systems; to systems that share and store data externally and interact with provider EHRs or organizations (covered entities or business associates) governed by HIPAA and/or FDA.
+There is a broad range of apps that cMHAFF intends to cover, from simple self-contained standalone apps that a consumer can use for personal benefit, which do not exchange or store data outside the mobile device; to apps that share or store data externally (e.g., in the app provider’s cloud) but do not interact directly with provider systems; to systems that share and store data externally and interact with provider EHRs or organizations (in the USA, covered entities or business associates governed by HIPAA and/or FDA).

 The intent is to lay a foundation, on top of which realm-specific and domain-specific “profiles” can be layered, that addresses an app’s: